Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Vapor Corrosion Inhibitor Bags (VCI)

-VCI bags are designed to protect ferrous metals against corrosion.
-They are normally clear to allow for inspection of the metal contents.
-VCI plastic bags create a barrier for the metal surface by dehumidification, which prevents exposure to moisture.
-Yellow VCI bags are used for ferrous metals such as iron, steel, and cast iron, while blue and clear VCI bags are designed for non-ferrous metals such as aluminum, copper, and brass.
-Metal parts placed in VCI bags are dry and corrosion free.
+VCI (Vapor Corrosion Inhibitor) bags are designed to protect ferrous metals from corrosion.
+These bags are typically clear, allowing for easy inspection of the metal inside.
+They work by creating a moisture-resistant barrier that prevents exposure to humidity, which can lead to corrosion.
+Yellow VCI bags are used for ferrous metals like iron, steel, and cast iron, while blue and clear VCI bags are intended for non-ferrous metals such as aluminum, copper, and brass.
+Metal parts stored in VCI bags remain dry and free from corrosion.

 Tamper Evident Plastic Bags